 Students in the Ph.D. and Ed.S. programs in school psychology receive financial assistance through departmental assistantships and school-based assistantships.
 We have typically been able to fund 4-6 students through teaching or research assistantships in the department.
 All teaching assistantships require a masters degree.
 We have also funded 10-12 graduate students per year through grants with local school districts.
 Students in these assistantships perform school psychological services under the direct supervision of program faculty.
 Given the applied nature of these assistantships, students must be in their second year in the program to qualify for the school-based assistantships.

 Both the departmental and school-based assistantships are competitive and students must complete an application if they are interested in either of these positions.
-Some students have also obtained assistantships outside of the department in other areas including the Dean's Office, Student Support Services, Department of Human Sciences, Child Development Center, and Social Sciences Research Center.
+Some students have also obtained assistantships outside of the department in other areas including the Dean's Office, Student Support Services, Department of Human Sciences, Child Development and Family Studies Center, Office of Graduate School, and Social Sciences Research Center.

 In addition to assistantships, students typically apply for financial aid to assist them in meeting the financial demands of graduate school.
 In order to obtain more information about financial aid, please visit the Office of Financial Aid website at http://www.sfa.msstate.edu/.

 For the most current information regarding tuition and fees, please visit the Office of Graduate Studies website at http://www.grad.msstate.edu or the Account Services website at http://www.controller.msstate.edu.

 Admission decisions are based on a comprehensive review of the following items for each applicant: GRE scores, GPA, letter of intent for graduate student in school psychology, letters of recommendation, and interviews.
 More information can be found on the Applicant Rating Form.

 When is the admission deadline for the MSU School Psychology Program?

 January 15th, yearly.
 We begin accepting applications in October for the admission in the following fall semester.